 Every Randall University student will take 47-50 credit hours of general education as part of the 122 - 125 minimum credit hours required for graduation in their program of study.
 General education classes span a variety of disciplines, including English, math, science, history, communications, fine arts and physical education.
-All of these degrees require meeting a Computer Science Competency (see Computer Science Competency for details, p.
-39).
-Ministry and Business requires a Foreign Language Competency (See Foreign Language Competency for details p.
-39).
+All of these degrees require meeting a Computer Science Competency (See Computer Science Competency for details, page #41).
+Ministry and Business requires a Foreign Language Competency (See Foreign Language Competency for details, page #41).
 Many of the degree programs feature internships and practical experience.
-All degree programs require a Capstone course.